Straight man: History

 In vaudeville, effective straight men were much less common than comedians.
 The straight man's name usually appeared first and he usually received 60% of the take.
 This helped take the sting out of not being the laugh-getter and helped ensure the straight man's loyalty to the team.
 Abbott and Costello, one of America's most popular comedy duos of the 1940s and 50s in radio, film and television, began as nightclub performers when the straight-faced Bud Abbott contrasted against the bumbling Lou Costello; Abbott, unusually, allowed Costello a larger paycheck to keep him on the team.

+Jerry Seinfeld is a famous example of a straight man act in his Seinfeld sitcom.

 Women

 Many actresses have played under the role.
 Examples of noteworthy straight women include Margaret Dumont, who often performed with the Marx Brothers in their films, Bernardine Flynn up against Art van Harvey on Vic and Sade, Marian Jordan against her husband Jim on Smackout and Fibber McGee and Molly, and Pam Dawber, who performed with Robin Williams on the television series Mork & Mindy.
 Selena Gomez plays the comedic foil to Steve Martin and Martin Short on the Hulu series Only Murders in the Building.